jos2122734/Module-08-Lab-Assignment-Part-B/README.md

 # Personalized Greeting in Python

 A simple interaction where you ask for the user's name and greet them.
+Then say good bye